 The Premier League replaced the Football League First Division as the top tier of the EFL pyramid, with the second tier then becoming known as the First Division for the next 12 years.

 However, in 2004 the second tier was rebranded again and became known as the Championship, the title it still holds to this day.

 Since the Championship took on its current form in 2004, 13 teams have been crowned champions of the second tier, with Sunderland landing the first title during the 2004/05 season.

-Of those 13 teams, five have lifted the title twice - Sunderland, Reading, Wolves, Newcastle and Norwich, the latter claiming the second of their titles in 2021.
+Of those 13 teams, six have lifted the title twice - Sunderland, Reading, Wolves, Newcastle United, Norwich City and Burnley, the latter claiming the second of their titles in 2023.

-The second tier of course dates back further than 2004 and the most-successful teams in the history of the competition are Leicester and Manchester City, who have both won the title on seven occasions.
+The second tier of course dates back further than 2004 and the most-successful teams in the competition's history are Leicester and Manchester City, who have both won the title on seven occasions.

-Yes.
-Sky Sports hold the rights to show Championship matches, with up to 138 being broadcast live across the 2022/23 campaign.
+Sky Sports hold the rights to show Championship matches, with up to 138 being broadcast live across the 2023/24 campaign.

-In addition to that, selected midweek matches are also shown via the Sky Sports red button and/or on club streaming platform iFollow.
+In addition, selected midweek matches are also shown via the Sky Sports red button and/or on club streaming platform iFollow.

 There is also a highlights programme shown after every gameweek on ITV.